We assume you have many questions regarding the event, so we created this page, where you can find useful information to help you get ready.

 For more details, please visit the Parking at Midburn page.

-Click here for a PDF version of the map.
+A PDF version of the event map will be published in shortly before opening of the gates.
 At the entrance to the city you will receive a detailed printed map.

 Where do I camp?